Don't make any more mistakes with your choice of prepositions ❌

 "I made an apple pie"

-"I'm sleeping in a hotel tonight."
+"I'm sleeping at the hotel tonight."

 "I'm cold, I'm going inside."

-🚀 Transform your French comprehension!
+🚀 Transform your understanding of French IN 15 MINUTES A DAY

-There is therefore no impact on the link with the preceding word.
+This has no impact on the link with the preceding word.

 For example, I'll say, "The most beautiful hotels are in Paris."